felipejoribeiro/this-person-docs/programming/backend/node_js/1_getting_started.md

 If this command results in a version on the prompt, you can now run node, just like python and you will see it's terminal on the screen where you can performe mathematical opperations proving that javascript is indeed runing in your box.

 ## JavaScript on the terminal
-It's interesting, for example, that, different from the brownser javascript, here, we dont have some objects that we taked for granted there.
+It's interesting, for example, that, different from the brownser javascript, here, we don't have some objects that we took for granted there.
 Like the window object.
 Those are not defined here.
 But we have others that are essential in the server side.

 One example is the `global` object.
 It has a bunch of things we can use.
 We wont be able to execute 'global.fetch' and 'document' too, for example.
 Because, once more, these are objects declared in the brownser execution of javascript only.

 More one object that we have here is the `process` object, that comes with information about the javascript process.
-One important command that suffounds `process` is the `process.exit()` that terminate the node instance and get you back to your bash session.
+One important command that resides in `process` is the `process.exit()` that terminate the node instance and get you back to your bash session.

 ## Executing JavaScript scripts with node
 Now that we have a JavaScript interpreter we can execute scripts just like python (again).
 For example, executing the following code with the command `node file.js` results in `9` and `<path>` in the console: